nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-after.md

-## How long diarrhoea lasts

-Diarrhoea is infectious.
-To avoid giving it to other people you should:

-- stay off work for 2 days
-- keep children at home for 2 days
-- avoid swimming pools for 2 weeks

-## How to tell if you have diarrhoea

-Symptoms for adults and children include:
-- watery or loose poos
-- stomach cramps
-- feeling sick and vomiting
-- headache
-- no appetite

 Diarrhoea is usually caused by a bowel infection.
 Other causes can be things like a food allergy, alcohol, appendicitis.

 If you’re taking any meds, check for side effects.
 Diarrhoea might be one of them.